 • Features

 • This is one of the most interesting changes to me, largely because of the potential.
-At first the simplified ground combat/drop mechanics were kind of “eh whatever” to me, but after playing the second game seen above and starting to see how things could be made interesting with unique dropsite features, and how it could bring back some more engagement to the ground game mechanics that were wiped clean, I’d really like to see where this goes.
+At first the simplified ground combat/drop mechanics were kind of “eh whatever” to me, but after playing the game seen above and starting to see how things could be made interesting with unique dropsite features, and how it could bring back some more engagement to the ground game mechanics that were wiped clean, I’d really like to see where this goes.

 • Alternating activations/strategy rating removal

 • Saved the worst for last.
 List building is vastly simplified, and the strategy deck is completely gone.
 At the risk of sounding too grognardy, this is a straight dumbing down.
-Alternating activations work fine (it hits ships that are designed as escort/support the most, as choosing between telegraphing where you’re moving your primary vessels or trying to ~mind game~ by not moving next to your support ship is stupid), but it’s not interesting.
+Alternating activations works fine (it hits ships that are designed as escort/support the most, as choosing between telegraphing where you’re moving your primary vessels or trying to ~mind game~ by not moving next to your support ship is stupid), but it’s not interesting.
 Spending a few minutes thinking through the round, what you expect your opponent to do, what you think they expect you to do, and stacking your activations accordingly was an engaging system!
 Reacting to your opponent is nowhere as satisfying as predicting your opponent.

 What’s my ultimate verdict?
 I’ve enjoyed the three games I’ve played so far, but what I’m unsure of is what proportion of that is simple novelty, and how much the core vibes of the game still resonate despite any negatives.
 I think where I lean now is that how it holds up in the longer term is going to be dependent on how the newer design spaces like features, launch assets, and admirals are expanded upon.